ARMmaster17/ARMmaster17.github.io/hire.md

 permalink: /hire/
 ---

-I am not available for freelance and/or contract work at the moment.
-This page will be updated in the near future.
+I am currently seeking a summer internship and/or part-time work in the CS or IT industry.

+Please see my [LinkedIn profile](https://linkedin.com/in/jzenn) for more information.